reijin90/easyfind.com-parser/README.md

 This tool allows you to scrape data from the given URL using Selenium WebDriver and BeautifulSoup.
 The tool parses and collects data from specific tables in the webpage, filters it, and finally saves the resultant data in a CSV file.

+*Note: This script was created with the help of AI tools/LLMs.*

 ## Requirements

 - Python 3